 Huge thanks to Zoe for sharing her experience with us.
 It just shows that even professionals, working with sight loss can get confused and anxious about what is happened.
-We know that when that happens it’s hard to remember what medical staff are explaining to you.Add blog to library
+We know that when that happens it’s hard to remember what medical staff are explaining to you.Log in or register to download

 At Henshaws, we’re here to support you through the process whatever your situation.
 If you have appointments at Manchester Royal Eye Hospital we have a Patient Support Officer there five days a week, who can offer you support, advice and guidance and help you to understand your diagnosis and next steps.
 We also have a Counsellor who works across Greater Manchester.